Slurm Flags, Partitions, and QoS¶

 sbatch command, and the

 sinteractive command support many different resource requests in the form of flags.
-To review all options for sbatch, please visit the Slurm sbatch page.
-Below, we have listed some flags to consider when submitting your job script.
+These flags are available to all forms of job subission.
+To review all possible flags for these commands, please visit the Slurm page on sbatch.
+Below, we have listed some useful flags to consider when submitting your job script.

 |Sending email||Receive email at beginning or end of job completion||--mail-type=type|

 |Number of nodes||The number of nodes needed to run the job||--nodes=nodes|